June 19, 2015

 Arkansas landscape somewhere along the way.

-AAs I said, I really enjoy modern, architecturally bold buildings.
+As I said, I enjoy modern, architecturally bold buildings.
 Although a building matching this trend can be seen designed for nearly every purpose, such as churches, opera houses, city halls, offices and so on, one field stands out: modern galleries and museums tend to be present on the list more than anything else.
 To name a few, those in Bilbao, Denver, Glasgow, Milwaukee, Minneapolis, Stuttgart, Valencia… are good representatives.
 No exemption to this “rule” is when it comes to my next stop, the Crystal Bridges Museum of American Art, located in Bentonville.

 DSCF5881